placeholder

 • Anyone who has ever had the infection does not need to be immunized.

-• For more information, please check ImmunizeBC.
+• For more information, please check Immunizations.

 Measles vaccine (MMR) is not recommended for people who are pregnant